Stopping the illegal wildlife trade is one of the most important and urgent parts of our work to protect iconic and threatened wildlife.

 Ranked as the 4th largest illegal trade globally, it is a huge international crime – worth over an estimated £15 billion annually.
 This trade includes a diverse range of wildlife products and body parts.
 Run by notorious contrabands, including poachers and smugglers, wild animals are mercilessly poached and siphoned off to meet high market demands.

 Poaching wildlife also puts the biodiversity at immense risk, ultimately leading to an unbalanced food chain - threatening all forms of life.
-It does not end there; the illegal wildlife trade is also one of the key global drivers of rising pandemics too – bringing humans in close contact with wildlife.
+It does not end there; the illegal wildlife trade is one of the key global drivers of rising pandemics too – bringing humans in close contact with wildlife.

 SAY NO TO ILLEGAL WILDLIFE TRADE!